jaspector

 Inspection requests received before 3:30 p.m. are available for next-day inspection

-Typical inspection sequence: The city requires permit issuance first, then staged inspections during construction.
+Typical sequence: The city requires permit issuance first, then staged inspections during construction.
 The permit packet specifically notes survey approval before plumbing rough inspection and requires certificate of occupancy before use or habitation.

-Do I need a building permit in Horseshoe Bay, TX?
+01 Do I need a building permit in Horseshoe Bay, TX?

 City code requires permits for residential and commercial construction and improvements including new construction, multifamily and non-residential work, remodels, additions, accessory structures, decks, boat docks, pools and spas, solar panels, fire protection components, grade and fill, flatwork, demolition, signs, subcontractor-only trade work, reroofing, irrigation, blasting, and other listed development items.

-How much does a building permit cost in Horseshoe Bay, TX?
+02 How much does a building permit cost in Horseshoe Bay, TX?

+Building permit fees in Horseshoe Bay, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75.
 Fees are calculated as: Mixed.
 Single-family and casita permits are square-foot based: $250 review fee plus $0.75 per square foot permit fee.
 Multifamily and non-residential permits are review fee plus 1 percent of approved construction cost estimate.
 Many smaller permit categories are flat fee.
 Examples: $75 review and permit for non-habitable residential accessory structures, $75 for minor MEP repairs, $100 for solar panels, $125 for residential flatwork..
 Plan check fee: Included as separate review fee in most categories: $250 review for new single-family residential, $150 for decks and boat docks, $125 for one- or two-family remodels.

-How do I apply for a building permit in Horseshoe Bay, TX?
+03 How do I apply for a building permit in Horseshoe Bay, TX?

-1. Confirm the parcel is inside Horseshoe Bay city limits and determine whether the work is new construction, remodel, accessory work, grade/fill, flatwork, reroofing, pool/spa, sign, or another permit category.
+To apply for a building permit in Horseshoe Bay, TX, follow these steps: 1.
+Confirm the parcel is inside Horseshoe Bay city limits and determine whether the work is new construction, remodel, accessory work, grade/fill, flatwork, reroofing, pool/spa, sign, or another permit category.
 2. Complete the city's Building Permit Application and gather the required digital plan set and checklist items.
 3. Submit the permit package by email to permits@horseshoe-bay-tx.gov.
 The city requires PDF attachments; images embedded in email are not acceptable.
 4. Pay review and permit fees under the city fee schedule.
 The city requires a successful local ordinance review before permit submission for model code review in many cases.
 5. Respond to any review comments or resubmittal requests.
 The fee schedule charges half of the original review fee for each subsequent review caused by incomplete or failed review or revisions before permit issuance.
 6. After permit issuance, post the permit and schedule inspections through the city website.
 7. Complete required inspections and obtain the certificate of occupancy before placing personal items in or inhabiting the residence.

-What work is exempt from building permits in Horseshoe Bay, TX?
+04 What work is exempt from building permits in Horseshoe Bay, TX?

-How do I schedule a building inspection in Horseshoe Bay, TX?
+05 How do I schedule a building inspection in Horseshoe Bay, TX?

-Inspections can be scheduled via: City Building Inspections page.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Horseshoe Bay, TX via: City Building Inspections page.
 Inspection requests received before 3:30 p.m. are available for next-day inspection.

-Other cities in Llano County
+Other jurisdictions in Llano County.

-View all Llano County jurisdictions →
+All Llano County jurisdictions →